jmlb/Udacity-SDCND/MacOS-Container4Ros/README.md

-# Instructions on how to get
-This is work in progress and will update the sh file as needed.
-Next plan is to include tensorflow and scikit-learn. so we can get our development environment ready for Udacity Self Driving Car (SDC) Nanodegrees and work on our own.

 # MacOS-Container4Ros-SDCND

+This is work in progress.
+I will continue to update the sh file as needed.

+Next is to include tensorflow and scikit-learn packages.

+Here are more info: http://jmbeaujour.com/machinedeeplearning/sdcnd/2016/10/28/setupDocker/